 - Find a quiet relaxing place to read so that your child can not distract himself.

-- Hold a book in a position that your kid can see a book because children learn visually more than hearing.
+- Hold a book in a position where your kid can see the book because children learn visually more than hearing.

 - Encourage your relatives to give good children’s books to your child as a gift.
-He will be keener to read that specific book because who doesn’t love present?
+He will be keener to read that specific book because who doesn’t love presents?

 Best books for children:

-Keeping in mind, the importance of books for a preschooler, shinning brains have come up with ten different Australian books that you must have.
+Keeping in mind, the importance of books for a preschooler, we have come up with ten different Australian books that you must have.
 These books will play a crucial role in developing language and literacy skills in your kids.
 Let’s have a look at them

 Ten little fingers and ten little toes: